kpclifford/Polygenic_Risk_Score_Tutorial/README.md

 # General description and purpose

 This GitHub repo contains several tutorials on how to constrcut polygenic risk scores (PRS) using whole genome sequencing (wgs) data.

+This tutorial uses GTex wgs data (dbGaP Study Accession: phs000424.v9.p2), obtained from https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000424.v9.p2.

 A step-by-step guide is provided to help researcher succesfully run the analysis.

 ## I have made decriptive files and codes avaiable for: